Akalchi/filminClone/README.md

 ## Status: in progresss ⏳

 ## Requeriments
-- Develop a Single Page Application with React that offer us:
+- Develop an Application with React that offer us:

     - A movie carrousel organized by lists
     - Atractive Figma-based design